Fisk University Welcomes New Faculty Members and Academic Administrators

-Dr. Jocelyn Imani currently serves as Assistant Dean for graduate student recruitment and Adjunct Professor of History.
+Dr. Jocelyn Imani currently serves as Assistant Dean for graduate student Academic Operations and Adjunct Professor of History.
 She holds a Ph.D. in History from Howard University.
 Dr. Imani previously served as Research and Curatorial Assistant with the National Museum of African-American History and Culture.
 Her research interests include: “Black Power and the Legacy of the National Council of Negro Women.”

 Ms. Willysha S. Jenkins currently serves as Instructor of Bioinformatics.
 She currently holds an M.S. in Biological and Biomedical Sciences from North Carolina Central University.
 She previously served as a graduate teaching assistant at North Carolina Central University.
 Her research interests include: “Big Data” and “Biomarkers of Disease.”

 Noteworthy: Ms. Jenkins previously served as a science teacher at the Saint Teresa Kisubi Girls Primary Academy and, Kisubi Brother’s University both in Kisubi, Uganda.

 Dr. La Tanya Rogers serves as Associate Professor of English and Literature.
 She holds a Ph.D. in African-American Literature from Howard University.
 Dr. Rogers previously served as Associate Professor in the Department of English, and Assistant Dean for Academic Student Affairs in the College of Arts & Sciences at the University of District of Columbia.
 Her research interests include: “Identity and Cultural Awareness” and “Resistance and Black Female Subjectivity.”